bochanlee-git/TRAC-Vertical-Flight-Dynamics/sample_code/README.md

 Unless explicitly stated otherwise:

-- the examples are simplified public implementations,
+- the examples are simplified public implementations
-- they are not the complete original TRAC source code,
+- they are not the complete original TRAC source code
-- they do not reproduce every aerodynamic or dynamic submodel,
+- they do not reproduce every aerodynamic or dynamic submodel
-- they may use representative or reduced-order data,
+- they may use representative or reduced-order data
-- and their results should not be presented as reproductions of dissertation results without separate verification.
+- and their results should not be presented as reproductions of dissertation results without separate verification

 The purpose is to expose the structure of the analysis rather than the complete research software implementation.